tbm/homepage/pages/publications/michlmayr-mia.md

 ---
-title: Abstract for Managing Volunteer Activity in Free Software Projects
+title: Managing Volunteer Activity in Free Software Projects
 description: The abstract for a paper on managing volunteers and problems associated with this
 keywords: [human resources, volunteers, Debian, MIA]
 ---

-<h1>Managing Volunteer Activity in Free Software Projects</h1>

 <ul class = "author">
 <li><span class = "author">Martin Michlmayr,</span>